genaimavericks/arc/README.md

 1. **DataPuur** - Focused on intelligent data acquisition, transformation, profiling, and analytics
 2. **KGInsight** - Specialized in knowledge graph generation, management, and exploration

-Built with Next.js 15+ (React 19) for the frontend and Python FastAPI for the backend, this application provides a powerful foundation for advanced data intelligence operations.
+Built with Next.js for the frontend and Python FastAPI for the backend, this application provides a powerful foundation for advanced data intelligence operations.

 ## Key Features